-2) When the analyzer has reached 37.0°C, the display indicates the name of the default test for each channel.
-The analyzer is now ready to run a test.

-3) Review the remainder of this chapter.
+- 2) When the analyzer has reached 37.0°C, the display indicates the default test.
+The analyzer is now ready to run a test. - 3) Review the remainder of this chapter.

 Good Operating Procedures (applicable for all tests)

 The quality of test results depends on proper technique.
 Carefully follow these good operating procedures: